sergiocollado/potpourri/Notes_on_linux.md

 ### Enviromental Variables

+The enviromental variables let you customize the system, and define how it works.
-these are definitions that might be used for several goals.
+These enviromental variables, are definitions that might be used for several goals.
 Many applications use them to define default settings.

-Most common are:  HOST, HOME, PATH, PS1, CDPATH, CWD, USERNAME, VISUAL, SHELL, BASH_VERSION, HOSTNAME, HISTFILE, HISTFILESIZE, HISTSIZE, LANG, EDITOR, DISPLAY, TMOUT,
+Most common are:  HOST, HOME, PATH, PS1, CDPATH, CWD, USERNAME, LOGNAME, VISUAL, SHELL, TERM, BASH_VERSION, HOSTNAME, HISTFILE, HISTFILESIZE, HISTSIZE, LANG, EDITOR, DISPLAY, TMOUT,

+the commands to work with enviromental variables are:

+ - **env**
+ - **printenv**
+ - **set**
+ - **unset**
+ - **export**

+By convention, all the enviromental variables has a name in upper-case.

 They can be set like: 'PATH=$HOME/BIN:$PATH'

+Watch out when defining enviromental variables as you cannot use 'spaces' around the '=' equal symbol.

 To check all defined enviroment variables, you can type: printenv, env, or export.